 /var/spool/crash once boot completes.

 We background the anomaly_detector to monitor for system “anomalies” for which a notification mechanism is not available.
 This daemon operates by monitoring syslog messages via inotify.
-Depending on the anomaly, it generates crashes, UMA stats, and D-Bus signals.
+Depending on the anomaly, it generates crashes and D-Bus signals.